sebw/website/docs/operatormenace.md

->In this section, the learners will split in different teams to understand the dynamics between the different teams when it comes to accomplish a simple task like deploying an application on a virtual machine.

 In this lab, we're going to deploy the web component of the ParksMap application which is also called `parksmap` and uses OpenShift's service discovery mechanism to discover the backend services deployed and shows their data on the map.

 ![Application architecture](/images/roadshow-app-architecture-parksmap-1.png)